 (4) The Committee may correct in any determination any clerical mistake or error arising from any accidental slip or omission.

-(5) A reference in this regulation to the Committee includes a reference to an arbitrator acting pursuant to section 16 or 18 of the Act.
+[(5) deleted]

+[Regulation 6 amended in Gazette 2 Mar 2010 p.
+830.]

 7. Obligations of growers

 (1) A grower shall, within 30 days after entering into an agreement in or to the effect of the form of agreement in the First Schedule, forward a copy of the agreement to the secretary.